eladdave/eladdave.github.io/content/_index.md

       subtitle: ''
       text: |-
         I currently work on CO<sub>2</sub> ice on Mars in the past and present.
 I worked on climate simulation using a global climate model to explore the effect of ground ice migration on the paleo-CO<sub>2</sub> cycle.
 My ongoing research is studying the seasonal evolution of CO<sub>2</sub> ice albedo using remote sensing observations.
     design:
       columns: '1'
+  - block: markdown
+    content:
+      title: '📚 Other Activities'
+      subtitle: ''
+      text: |-
+        I also participate in scientific outreach activities through the Davidson Institute of Science Education.
+I lead guided telescope observation sessions for students and the general public, and I have developed space-focused educational workshops.
+    design:
+      columns: '1'
   # - block: collection